savannstm/rvpacker-txt-rs/README.md

 If you want to make some edits to the source code - edit frontend files in `src` directory, or backend files in `src-tauri/src` directory.

 After the build, `target` directory will be created in the `gui/src-tauri` path, containing binary file with program build and distributable bundled packages in the `target/bundle` directory.

-## translation Directory

-This directory contains translation files with .txt extension.
-If you want to edit the translation - you need to edit exactly them, and then compile them using CLI binary, or compile with the GUI.

-### maps Directory

-This directory contains in-game text from Maps.json files.
-Files without \_trans prefix contain original game translation (it's better to not to mess with them), and files WITH that prefix contain translated text, which you can freely edit.

-### other Directory

-This directory contains in-game text NOT from Maps.json files.
-Files without \_trans prefix contain original game translation (it's better to not to mess with them), and files WITH that prefix contain translated text, which you can freely edit.

-### plugins Directory

-This directory contains in-game text from plugins.js file.
-Files without \_trans prefix contain original game translation (it's better to not to mess with them), and files WITH that prefix contain translated text, which you can freely edit.